Welcome to part 10... it's been a long time coming!

 On the N62 cars this power supply feeds a few things - e-box fan (which is how I eventually wired mine) and fuel pump relay among them.
 The Z3 powers this from the engine harness directly and there is a plug in the DME box which feeds to a fuse and then to the relay.
 So it was simply a matter of connecting one side of my meter to the fuse and probing the other side until I hit gold

 And gold I did hit.
-Some of you may recognize this harness from earlier, especially you binge readers who read this all in one session.
+Some of you may recognize this harness from earlier.
 This red/white wire is the one that feeds to the fuel pump relay.
 I had previously ran a male plug into this harness to tap that green/white wire.
 So all I needed to do was crimp the corresponding terminals onto a length of wire and click it into the corresponding spot in the harness.
 Easy.
 No hodgepodgery, no cutting, no splicing.
 Just good ol' crimps, the way BMW intended

 With it all wired in, it's time for another start.
 I did not align the DME-EWS this time

 It is running completely self-contained!
 This is really great because it means the fuel pump relay is now working AND the DME-EWS have been aligned successfully and it ran long enough for the "rolling codes" to align.
-Or whatever the term is.
 Basically the DME and EWS are best friends now.
-And the Valvetronic DME is just like their little weird... slave thing... yuck.
-I'm going to try to stop anthropomorphizing (I spelled that correctly the first time round, today is turning up all Aces for ol' Graham!) engine management computers now.
+And the Valvetronic DME is an awkward third wheel.
+I'm going to try to stop anthropomorphizing (I spelled that correctly the first time round, today is turning up all Aces for ol' Graham!) engine management computers now

 And, only 10 errors in the DME, all of which are accounted for